BolajiAyodeji/bolajiayodeji.com/content/introducing-css-custom-properties-variables.md

 {{% pen id="gEqZOe" %}}

-Now all `p` tags are red irrespective of its position or parent.
+Now all `p` tags are red irrespective of their position or parent.

 ### CSS Variables are case sensitive